Windofbitter/wind-st/backend/README.md

     - Normal way to retire a connection is `updateConnection(id, { isEnabled: false })`.

 If you ever add a “force delete” path, keep it separate and explicit; do not relax this invariant in the default `delete` call.

+### Chat runs and orchestration

+`ChatRun` records a single orchestrated LLM turn for a chat:

+- `ChatRun` rows live in `chat_runs`, keyed by `chat_id`.
+- Each run links the initiating `user` message and the final `assistant` message and tracks status/usage.

+`ChatOrchestrator` (`src/application/orchestrators/ChatOrchestrator.ts`):

+- Is the only layer that:
+  - Calls the `LLMClient` (currently implemented by `OpenAILLMClient`).
+  - Appends assistant messages as part of an orchestrated turn.
+- Enforces per-chat concurrency via an in-memory lock:
+  - At most one `handleUserMessage(chatId, ...)` may run for a given chat at any time.
+  - A second concurrent call fails fast with a “Chat is busy” error.
+- Uses `ChatRunRepository` to:
+  - Create a `running` run when a user turn starts.
+  - Mark the run `completed`/`failed` with timestamps, assistant message ID and token usage.

+The `LLMClient` port abstracts the actual LLM API; the default implementation is `OpenAILLMClient` (`src/infrastructure/llm/OpenAILLMClient.ts`), which uses the official `openai` SDK in “OpenAI-compatible” mode.

+For `openai_compatible` connections, `OpenAILLMClient` expects the per-connection `apiKey` field on `LLMConnection` to be set; there is no environment-variable fallback.
+The connection’s `baseUrl` and `model` are taken from the `LLMConnection` and `ChatLLMConfig` rows for the chat.

 ## Services (application layer)